Hyperlink-London/.github/profile/README.md

 We are in the process of building London's first fully operational Hyperloop pod.
 This project focuses on creating a financially viable prototype that demonstrates the potential for future scalability and real-world application.

-### Social Sustainability

-Our team is developing strategies to ensure that Hyperloop technology integrates seamlessly with local communities, existing infrastructure, and the environment.
-We aim to maximize utility while minimizing environmental impact, fostering sustainable urban development.

-### Safety and Comfort

-We are addressing critical aspects of passenger safety and comfort by researching and developing:

-- **Magnetic Shielding**: Designing protective measures against electromagnetic fields generated during Hyperloop travel.
-- **Ergonomic Seating**: Creating inclusive and comfortable seating arrangements that ensure passenger safety during various operational scenarios, including emergency braking.

 ## Achievements

 Since our inception in 2020, Hyperlink London has garnered several accolades, including: